FAQs

 • There is a candidate profile booklet that comes out with the voting documents in which there is a photo and a statement from candidates.
 This information may also be available on the Council website.

-• Candidates may have their own website page, social media page(s), advertise in local newspapers or send out information to letterboxes in your area.
+• Candidates may have their own website page, social media page(s), advertise in local newspapers or send information to letterboxes in your area.

 • Local newspaper(s) are likely to cover information about the election.